sabnzbd/sabnzbd/main/win/par2/README_FIRST.txt

   Mac OS X:
   - 10.5.2 or later
-  - Xcode 3.0 or 3.1 installed
+  - Xcode 3.0 or later installed
-  - TBB 2.1 installed
+  - TBB 2.1 or later installed
   - NVIDIA CUDA 2.0 toolkit installed, including the driver by performing a custom install.
     The following assumes it is installed into "/usr/local/cuda".
   - NVIDIA CUDA 2.0 SDK installed.
 The following assumes it is installed into "/Developer/CUDA".